Breast cancer is often first suspected when a lump or change is found in the breast or when an abnormal area is seen on a mammogram.

 This section describes how breast cancer is diagnosed and the factors that affect prognosis and guide treatment.

-Sometimes, breast cancer can be ruled out with a follow-up mammogram, breast ultrasound or a breast MRI.
-However, if these tests show the finding might be breast cancer, you will need a biopsy.
+Sometimes, breast cancer can be ruled out with a follow-up mammogram (also called a diagnostic mammogram), breast ultrasound or a breast MRI.

 The breast tissue removed during a biopsy is sent to a pathologist.
 The pathologist examines the tissue and prepares a report of the findings, including the diagnosis.

 What is a Pathology Report

 Questions to Ask Your Provider About Your Diagnosis